catenax-ng/product-knowledge/README.md

 ```

 You will need a JDK>=11 installed in the JAVA_HOME environment variable.
 You will need Apache Maven installed in the PATH environment variable.
+You will need internet access and (optionally) a proxy installed in the HTTP_PROXY_HOST and HTTP_PROXY_PORT environment variables.
+The build process will install a (local) gradle build tool during the run.

 ## Introduction